 Make a pocket in the chicken breast with a sharp knife and stuff with the lemon slices and peppercorns.
 Heat ½ tsp oil in a frying pan and fry the chicken for 5 minutes on either side until cooked.
 Remove from the pan and cover with foil.
 Add 1 tsp lemon juice to the pan along with 1 tsp honey, 50g creme fraiche & 1 tbsp chopped tarragon and bring to the boil.
 Return the chicken to the pan and cook for 5 minutes more or until cooked through.

-Dinner: Yoghurt, a handful of sultanas
+Snacks: Yoghurt, a handful of sultanas

 Yoghurt.
 A handful of sultanas.